 Our 12kva PV system generates daytime electricity to run fridges and freezers and the sewage treatment system during the Winter and the pool circulation pump during the Summer.
 Electric fencer units are either solar powered or run off old car batteries.
 The water for the swimming pool is heated through a system of solar matting.

-Children ( and adults ) are encouraged to have as much contact with our livestock as possible whilst remaining aware that nearly everything ends up in the farm shop, eventually!
+Children ( and adults ) are encouraged to have as much contact with our livestock as possible whilst remaining aware that nearly everything ends up in a freezer, eventually!
 We have never claimed or aimed to be a petting farm……

-We grow and harvest our own firewood to supplement our farmhouse heating and my ancient land-rover has been converted to run on LPG.
+We grow and harvest our own firewood to supplement our farmhouse heating.